Playbooks

 Every playbook has a mode field in its YAML frontmatter:

-mode: autonomous - running the playbook enqueues a build directly, like any other eforge input.
+mode: autonomous - running the playbook compiles it into normalized build source and enqueues a build, like any other producer input.
 The daemon picks it up and runs the full pipeline without further interaction.
 Use this for mechanical, predictable workflows where the build agent does not need to consult you mid-run.

 Scope tiers